 Hate the idea of having to sell?
-Not everyone is born a salesperson; but owning or managing a spa or massage practice requires having some selling skills.
-That’s because everything you do from performing an aromatherapy massage to a scrub, involves selling clients and prospects on what you have to offer.
+Not everyone is born a salesperson, but owning or managing a spa or massage practice requires selling skills.
+That’s because everything you do, from performing an aromatherapy massage to a scrub, involves selling clients and prospects on what you have to offer.

 Think Like a Buyer

-Forget the stereotype of the overbearing sales person.
+Forget the stereotype of the overbearing salesperson.
 As you craft your own approach to selling your spa or massage practice services and products, think about your own experiences as a buyer.
 What made a great sales experience that you had?
 How did the person who helped treat you do?
 What kind of questions did they ask to zero in on the best solution?
 Did they express a sincere interest in your problem?
 Did they seem committed to providing you with a solution that met your need and your budget at the time?
-In promoting your services and suggesting at-home products, you want to replicate those experiences that gave you confidence in the knowledge and integrity of the sales person.
+In promoting your services and suggesting at-home products, you want to replicate those experiences that gave you confidence in the salesperson's knowledge and integrity.